-How Does Vitamin D Deficiency Affect Your Body?
+Effects of Vitamin D Deficiency on Your Body

-Its beneficial effects also include the absorption of calcium and phosphorus.
-It is necessary for hormone production and muscular and cardiac activity.
-It also helps you sleep and be in a good mood.
+Vitamin D helps absorb calcium and phosphorus.
+It’s necessary for hormone production and muscular and cardiac activity.
+It also helps you sleep and stay in a good mood.

-It helps in the proper absorption of proteins by the small intestine as well.
-Sun exposure helps your body produce and absorb vitamin D underneath the skin, although it is important to remember not to spend too much time in the sun (everything in moderation!)
+It helps the small intestine absorb proteins effectively.
+Sun exposure helps your body produce and absorb Vitamin D underneath the skin.
+Even so, it’s important to remember not to spend too much time in the sun.
+Remember to do everything in moderation!

-You can also get vitamin D from both food and supplements.
-But you should always be careful not to abuse the recommended daily dose as the goal is to achieve a balanced, healthy amount of this vitamin — neither deficiency nor excess.
+You can also get Vitamin D from both food and supplements.
+But you should always be careful not to abuse the recommended daily dose.
+Our goal is to achieve a balanced and healthy amount of this vitamin.
+Neither deficiency nor excess are good.

 You can find this vitamin in foods like:

 This vitamin accumulates in your body as a reserve.
-Along with vitamin K, which is necessary for blood coagulation, these are the two vitamins that can be produced in your body.
-The other ones must come from your diet or supplements suggested by your doctor.
+Along with Vitamin K, which is necessary for blood coagulation, these are the only two vitamins that can be produced in your body.
+The others must come from your diet or supplements suggested by your doctor.

 - Bone deformations in small children